C-Johnson83/deep-learning-challenge/README.md

 # Overview of the analysis: Explain the purpose of this analysis..
 The purpose of this analysis was to help Alphabet Soup predict the success of funding applicants.
 The analysis involved constructing a binary classifier using organizational metadata.
-The following questions are addressed with bulleted lists: